kotogavr/kotogavr-blog/src/content/blog/how-to-make-passwordless-auth.md

 <p><%= link_to "Sign in without password", verify_sessions_url(sid: @signed_id) %></p>
 ```

 In the email, as you can see, we generate the URL based on the verify method of our session controller (which is defined but has no logic inside yet, but it will soon).
-And at the end of the URL, there will be a hash that we defined in the previous step, `( sid: @signed_id )`.
+And at the end of the URL, there will be a hash that we defined in the previous step, `(sid: @signed_id)`.

-Now let's go to our sessions_controller and write the verify method and fix our TODO!.
+Now let's go to our sessions_controller and write the verify method and fix our TODO!

 ```ruby
 # controllers/sessions_controller.rb